athm-fe/create-autofe-app/packages/babel-preset-autofe-app/README.md

 > Thanks for [babel-preset-airbnb](https://github.com/airbnb/babel-preset-airbnb).

 Based on `babel-preset-env`, except for the following:
+- regenerator: `regenerator-runtime` is too heavyweight for our use.
+But, we convert async generator functions to generator, and convert async to generator.
 - `SIMD`: this is a performance feature, so is pretty pointless to polyfill/transpile.
 - lifted template literal restrictions: we do not use tagged template literals, nor implement custom DSLs, otherwise we would enable this.